rach7777/monax-may/dgalbraith_edit.md

 Through the use of blockchain cryptography, Eris Industries simplifies this software design while providing much of the same utility as traditional, server-based platforms.

 Unlike existing alternatives in the market, including Bitcoin, Eris systems do not need to rely on token monetisation to run and secure themselves from external attack.
-Thelonius is purpose-built so that it can easily be deployed to a variety of contexts.

 From a user's perspective, there is thus no reason that an Eris system should be anything but free to use.